This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

-As one of the few experts in peritoneal mesothelioma, Dr. Brian Loggie studies and treats one of the rarest types of cancer, the second most common type of mesothelioma.
-He is currently the Harold J. Bonstetter Professor of Surgery at the School of Medicine at Creighton University in Omaha, Nebraska.
-He also holds the position of chief of surgical oncology and the director at Creighton University Medical Center’s Cancer Biology Program.
+Brian Loggie, M.D. is an expert in peritoneal mesothelioma and the Harold J. Bonstetter Professor of Surgery at the Creighton University School of Medicine in Omaha, Nebraska.
+He is also chief of surgical oncology and director at Creighton University Medical Center’s Cancer Biology Program.

 Areas of Expertise